Quantum Stochastic Dynamics in Multi-Photon Optics: Abstract

 \section{Abstract}

+Multi-photon models are theoretically and experimentally important because in them quantum properly phenomena are verified; as well as squeezed light and quantum entanglement also plays a relevant role in quantum information and quantum communication (see [\citen{ZolG97, WuK87, Jeff-Ou-2006 }]).

-{In this work a generic model of \emph{multi-photon optics} is studied.
-It is considered $m$ pump and $n$ subharmonic fields.
-It shows how the multi-photon system, with direct and homodyne detection, can be obtained rigorously in the context of \emph{Measurement theory in Open Quantum System} (see \cite{Bar-OQS}, \cite{Bar-1990-QO} and \cite{RCS-LAP}).
-This is done trough the \emph{Quantum Stochastic Differential Equations} with unbounded coefficients (see \cite{Fagnola-Wills}, and \cite{RCS-LAP}).
-In particular the existence of the dynamics is proved, and a continuous measurements scheme is provided.}
+In this paper we study a generic model of a multi-photon system with an arbitrary number of pumping and subharmonics fields.
+This model includes measurement on the system, as could be direct or homodyne detection and we demonstrate the existence of dynamics in the context of \emph{Continuous Measurement Theory of Open Quantum Systems} (see [\citen{Acc78, Bar86LNP, Bar86PR, BAR-1990-QO, BAR-OQS, BarGSpringer, BarL85JMP, Carm08, Belavkin-99, RCS-LAP, Castro-Barchielli}]) using \emph{Quantum Stochastic Differential Equations} with unbounded coefficients (see [\citen{RCS-LAP, Castro-Barchielli, Fagnola99, Fagnola2, Fagnola3, Fagnola-Wills}]).